Medazzaland: Singles

-In March 1997, the single for "Out of My Mind" from the soundtrack to the film The Saint were released internationally on Virgin Records.
-The single peaked at number 21 on the UK chart in May.
+In March 1997, the single for "Out of My Mind" from the soundtrack to the film The Saint was released internationally on Virgin Records.
+It peaked at number 21 on the UK chart in May.
 The music video for "Out of My Mind" was filmed by director Dean Karr at Český Krumlov Castle in Český Krumlov, Czech Republic.

 The lead single, "Electric Barbarella" (a nod to the film Barbarella, from which the band took their name), was released on 16 September in the United States, and peaked at number 52 on the Billboard Hot 100 on 1 November.
 It was touted as the first ever song by a major label artist available for digital purchase/download on the internet.

 Release

 The album was eventually released on 14 October 1997 in North America and Japan.
 Due to poor sales, plans for a UK release were pushed back, and, later, shelved indefinitely by EMI/Capitol.
 It was not physically released in any other area of the world for many years, although in July 2008 the album was made available to buy digitally through iTunes Store in Europe and the US.